List of Olympic venues in judo

+Gallery of venues

 Nippon Budokan hosted the first Olympic judo events at the 1964 Summer Olympics in Tokyo.
 It hosted the judo events again when the Olympics returned to Tokyo in 2020.

+Olympia Eishalle hosted judo at the 1972 Summer Olympics in Munich.

+The Montreal Velodrome hosted judo at the 1976 Summer Olympics.

+Luzhniki Palace of Sports hosted judo at the 1980 Summer Olympics in Moscow.

+Jangchung Arena hosted judo at the 1988 Summer Olympics in Seoul.

+Palau Blaugrana hosted judo at the 1992 Summer Olympics in Barcelona.

-The Georgia World Congress Center hosted the judo competitions for the 1996 Summer Olympics in Atlanta.
+The Georgia World Congress Center hosted judo at the 1996 Summer Olympics in Atlanta.